sirisian/ecmascript-types/decoratorreplacement.md

 The directives above govern WHAT CODE RUNS.
-None of them governs **what that code can reach**, and that is the larger hole: if a preprocessor runs on the main thread with the ambient globals, a malicious dependency can read the module's source — which it is handed — and exfiltrate it over the network during parsing.
+None of them governs **what that code can reach**, and that is the larger hole: if a preprocessor runs on the main thread with the ambient globals, a malicious dependency can read the module's source â€” which it is handed â€” and exfiltrate it over the network during parsing.
 A CSP directive that permits expansion permits that too.

 **Expansion must be a PURE FUNCTION OF ITS TOKEN INPUT.** That is the property.
-**The MECHANISM is compile-time evaluability, which the proposal already has** — not a runtime sandbox, which an earlier draft specified before checking whether the proposal had an answer.
+**The MECHANISM is compile-time evaluability, which the proposal already has** â€” not a runtime sandbox, which an earlier draft specified before checking whether the proposal had an answer.